-19 CLP (acronym of "Classification, Labelling and Packaging"), EC Regulation no. 1272/2008 on classification, labelling and packaging of chemical substances and mixtures, which aligns the previous European Union legislation to the GHS (Globally Harmonised System of Classification and Labelling of Chemicals), a United Nations system to identify hazardous chemicals and inform users about these hazards.
+&lt;sup>24 CLP (acronym of "Classification, Labeling and Packaging"), EC regulation no. 1272/2008 on classification, labelling and packaging of chemical substances and mixtures, which aligns the previous European Union legislation to the GHS (Globally Harmonised System of Classification and Labelling of Chemicals), a United Nations system to identify hazardous chemicals and inform users about these hazards.